SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor_Weather_Station_Logging.md

 # Telenor Weather Station Logging

-The **Telenor Weather Station Logging** driver saves weather statistics and makes it possible to view them for a requested period of time.
+The **Telenor Weather Station Logging** connector saves weather statistics and makes it possible to view them for a requested period of time.

 ## About

-The **Telenor Weather Station Logging** driver reads in the log files from a selected directory and processes them.
+The **Telenor Weather Station Logging** connector reads in the log files from a selected directory and processes them.
 All the data will be stored and the user can then request that data for a selected period of time.
 While the parameter itself only displays the latest value received, all data is displayed in a graph when you go to the trending of the parameter.

 ### Version Info